• Skip to primary navigation

 Instructions

-1. Season the ribs and put them in the pressure cooker: Mix the salt, pepper, and Ancho chili powder in a small bowl to make a spice rub.
+- Season the ribs and put them in the Instant Pot: Mix the salt, pepper, and Ancho chili powder in a small bowl to make a spice rub.
 Sprinkle both sides of the ribs with the rub.
-Pour ½ cup of water into the pressure cooker pot (or use the minimum liquid amount for your pressure cooker).
-Stack the ribs in the pressure cooker bone side down.
-Lock the pressure cooker lid.
+Pour ½ cup of water into an Instant Pot or other pressure cooker.
+Stack the ribs loosely in the pressure cooker, bone side down.

-3. Broil the ribs (optional): Put the ribs bone side down on a rimmed baking sheet.
-Broil the ribs until the meat starts to crackle and brown, about 5 minutes.
+- Broil the ribs (optional): Put the ribs bone side down on a rimmed baking sheet.
+Broil the ribs on high until the meat starts to crackle and brown, about 5 minutes.
+(Broilers are all over the place, heat wise, so keep an eye on them.)
 Remove the ribs from the broiler and serve.

 Equipment